Almir-git-unifc/react_footer/README.md

 <h1>footer-react</h1>

-Progress bar, horizontal, made in React Vite, for loading progress status of images, quizz, and others
+Footer gray, clean and simple and beautifull, made in React Vite with html and css

 ---------------------------------------------------------------------------------------------------------